Daffie95/Colorarity_ms4/README.md

 I went trough Slack and found similar issues that all reverted back to the source code for the Boutique Ado project, I went and tried the same thing and changing the JS script CDNs made it work.
 ## 5. Additional Comments.
+> having to end working early (21-04-04) due to scheduled power outage in my appartment complex.
 ## 6. External Resources.
 > Django allAuth
 ## 7. Testing.